-The department shall establish and may periodically update the fees for covered physicians' services in the department's fee schedule pursuant to section 4-67c of the Connecticut General Statutes.
+The department shall establish and may periodically update the fees for covered physician services as promulgated in the department's fee schedule pursuant to section 4-67c of the Connecticut General Statutes.

-(a) The department shall pay only for physicians' services performed by or under the personal supervision of a physician.
+(a) The fees listed in the department's fee schedule shall be payable only when the services are performed by or under the supervision of a provider.

-(b) The department shall pay the fee for an initial visit by a provider in an office, home, ICF/MR or nursing facility only once per client.
+(b) The department shall pay the fee for an initial visit by a provider in an office, home,

+ICF/MR or nursing facility only once per client.
 Initial visits refer to the provider's first contact with the client and reflect higher fees for the additional time required for setting up records and developing past history.
 The only exception to this is when the provider-client relationship has been discontinued for three or more years and is then reinstated.

-(c) The department shall pay non-hospital-based providers for evaluation and management services provided to the provider's private practice clients in the emergency room.
+(c) The department shall pay non-hospital based providers for evaluation and management services provided to the provider's private practice clients in the emergency room.

-(d) The department shall pay fees to a consultant provider only when another provider or other appropriate referral source requests the opinions and advice of the consultant provider.
-The consultant provider shall document such provider's opinion and any services ordered or performed by the consulting provider in the client's medical record and submit a written report describing such opinion and services to the requesting physician or other appropriate referral source.
-The referring provider remains responsible for carrying out the plan of care after seeking a consultation.
+(d) Payment for physician fees are available only when the opinions and advice of a physician consultant are requested by another physician or other appropriate source.
+The consultant's opinion and any services that were ordered or performed must be documented in the patient's medical record and communicated by written report to the requesting physician or other appropriate source.
+In a consultation, the referring provider carries out the plan of care.
+In a referral, a second provider provides direct service to the client.